Read a summary of all the grant schemes offered by the Leverhulme Trust, and learn about what kind of activities can be funded.

 Fellowships and Studentships

-Offering up to £50,000 over a period of three to twenty-four months are awarded to experienced researchers, particularly those whose day-to-day responsibilities have prevented them from completing a programme of research.
+Offering up to £55,000 over a period of three to 24 months are awarded to experienced researchers, particularly those whose day-to-day responsibilities have prevented them from completing a programme of research.
 There are no restrictions on discipline, and applications are welcomed from established independent scholars as well as those holding posts in higher education institutions.

 Supporting well-established academics in the humanities and social sciences to focus for two or three years on a specific piece of significant, original research.
 The scheme is particularly aimed at researchers whose day-to-day duties have prevented them from completing a programme of research.